kkruel8100/ai-case-study/README.md

 #### Major Trends:

-There is some dispute on the origins of robo advisory services.
+There is some dispute on the origins of robo-advisory services.
 [Vanguard](https://institutional.vanguard.com/content/dam/inst/iig-transformation/insights/pdf/Robo-Advisor_Landscape_2023-Vanguard.pdf) credits Financial Engines as the first robo-advisor which was founded in 1996 and utilized computer based asset management.
 [Researchgate](https://www.researchgate.net/publication/364823852_Robo-Advising_Past_Present_and_Future_US_Trends) credits Betterment as the first market advisor in 2010.
 The key distinction between the two being that Financial Engines was used for clients whereas Betterment was a provider for the masses.

-Using Betterment as the origin for robo advisory services, the last 10 years has shown advances in algorithms and product offerings.
+Using Betterment as the origin for robo-advisory services, the last 10 years has shown advances in algorithms and product offerings.
 Services now include more investment options, more account options, tax loss harvesting, and hybrid models.

 Future trends in the robo-advisory field include hybrid advisors, advanced features, new players, and consolidation of competitors.
 Hybrid advisors would utilize the combination of financial advisors and AI tools and allow a more customized and personalized experience.
 Advanced features would look at adding more investment options and complex tax and retirement planning.
 Features may also expand to include social and ethical investing and local and regional influence.
-New players are emerging in the field as more market share is shifting to robo advisors, so it's likely that banks will become more active in this market.
-Finally, it's also predicted that many robo advisory services will merge and consolidate and this may be facilitated with the new players seeking entry by acquiring existing companies rather than by development of new software.
+New players are emerging in the field as more market share is shifting to robo-advisors, so it's likely that banks will become more active in this market.
+Finally, it's also predicted that many robo-advisory services will merge and consolidate and this may be facilitated with the new players seeking entry by acquiring existing companies rather than by development of new software.

 #### Competitors:
 [Betterment](https://www.betterment.com/), [Vanguard](https://investor.vanguard.com/advice/robo-advisor), and [Schwab](https://www.schwab.com/learn/intelligent-portfolios-insights)